jordanbean-msft/semantic-kernel-sleeping-bag/README.md

 1. Navigate to the URL specified in the command window (or go to the Web app container app in the Azure portal) and click the `Submit` button.

 ![homepage](.img/homepage.png)

+> [!NOTE]
+> Since this is using generative AI, there is no guarantee that the plan generated will exactly match the screenshots.
+You may have to run the demo several times to get it to output the desired result.

 ## Run locally